 Olympic National Park, Washington

-If you decide to take the ferry from Port Angeles on your Seattle to Vancouver road trip and have the time, consider staying here for a night or two and checking out nearby Olympic National Park.
+If you decide to take the ferry from Port Angeles when driving between Seattle and Vancouver and have the time, consider staying here for a night or two and checking out nearby Olympic National Park.

 Just 15 minutes away from the city center, Olympic National Park is one of the state’s most revered treasures, encompassing nearly one million acres and 70 miles of coastline, as well as several distinct ecosystems, from mountain range to rainforest.
 Yes, a rainforest in the U.S. I know it’s wild, but that’s the Pacific Northwest for you.